kubernetes-study-guide/Kubernetes-Study-Guide/06_namespaces/namespaces.md

 rs/kubernetes-dashboard-ccc79bfc9   1         1         1         11h
 ```

 You can organise your objects in various ways using namespace.
 For example, you can create namespaces called 'Prod' and 'Dev', although it's best to segment prod/dev by having seperate kubernetes cluster altogether.
 Alternatively, have namespaces based on project/programme name.
-Here's how to create a new namespace:
+Here's how to create a new namespace imperitively:

 ```bash
 $ kubectl create namespace codingbee-hello-world